SaraKraettli/Computergrafik2018/assignment_4/README.md

 Your only task for the OpenGL part of Assignment 4 is to make sure the OpenGL exercise framework code builds and runs on your machine.
 Please submit a screenshot of the "Solar System" window running on your machine.
-Refer to the assignment handout PDF on Moodle for an example of what you should see if everything is working properly.
+Refer to the assignment handout PDF on ILIAS for an example of what you should see if everything is working properly.